 What happens in the classroom is our core business.

-Contemporary trends in development demand that we not only furnish pupils with the knowledge and understanding that they need to be successful in external examinations, but that they also acquire the skills and habits of mind that will allow them to flourish in the rapidly changing world that lies beyond Bradfield.
+Contemporary trends in development demand that we not only furnish pupils with the knowledge and understanding that they need to be successful in external examinations, but that they also acquire the skills and habits of mind that will allow them to flourish personally and professionally in the rapidly-changing world that lies beyond Bradfield.

-Whilst we are unable to accurately predict what the world will look like in five, ten or fifty years time, we aspire to support the development of powerful, lifelong learners who will graduate from Bradfield equipped and ready to go to work on the world.
+Whilst we are unable to accurately predict what the world will look like in five, ten, or fifty years’ time, we aspire to support the development of powerful, lifelong learners who will leave Bradfield equipped and ready to face the world which awaits them.

-Learning is not solely confined to the classroom as many powerful learning experiences take place across the co-curricular and pastoral spheres.
-However, what happens in the classroom is our core business and provides an exciting opportunity for us to challenge both ourselves and the pupils who we have the pleasure of teaching to actively engage with the broad academic programme offered at Bradfield.
+Learning is not solely confined to the classroom, as many powerful learning experiences take place across the co-curricular and pastoral spheres.
+However, what happens in the classroom is our core business and provides an exciting opportunity for us to challenge both ourselves and the pupils who we have the pleasure of teaching, to actively engage with the broad academic programme offered at the College.

-In terms of the teaching and learning environment at the College, my vision is ‘To develop and promote Bradfield’s reputation as one of the leading schools in the country, renowned for the quality of its teaching and learning environment’.
+The vision for teaching at learning at the College is ‘to develop and promote Bradfield’s reputation as one of the leading schools in the country, renowned for the quality of its teaching and learning environment’.

 In contemporary education, there is a significant shift towards evidence-informed practice, where the findings of educational research are used to positively inform our pedagogical approach in the classroom.